raspberrypilearning/dancing-unicorn-rainbow/en/step_1.md

 ---
 If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/dancing-unicorn-rainbow/print){:target="_blank"}.

-Use the link in the footer to access the GitHub repository for this project, which contains all resources (including an example finished project) in the 'en/resources' folder.
+You can find the full solution for this project at [rpf.io/p/en/dancing-unicorn-rainbow-get](https://rpf.io/p/en/dancing-unicorn-rainbow-get)
 --- /collapse ---